 Leland L. Sun

-Mr. Sun founded Pan Asian Mortgage Company in 2001 as an innovative non-banking financial services company specializing in residential mortgage financing in Hong Kong.
-He was also the founder of a financial guaranty and small-loan lending Company in Chongqing.
+Leland is Managing Director of Pan Asian Mortgage Company, an innovative non-banking financial services company specializing in residential mortgage financing in Hong Kong.

-Mr. Sun was appointed by the Financial Secretary of the Hong Kong SAR Government as the first Chief Operating Officer of the Hong Kong Mortgage Corporation (HKMC).
-Previously, Mr. Sun was a Senior Managing Director, Bear Stearns Asia Ltd. and an Executive Director, Goldman Sachs (Asia) Ltd.
+Leland was appointed by the Financial Secretary of the Hong Kong SAR Government as the first Chief Operating Officer of the Hong Kong Mortgage Corporation (HKMC).
+Previously, Leland was a Senior Managing Director, Bear Stearns Asia Ltd. and an Executive Director, Goldman Sachs (Asia) Ltd.

-Mr. Sun is a General Committee member of the Hong Kong General Chamber of Commerce (HKGCC) and Chairman, Coalition of Service Industries; Honorary Treasurer and Executive Committee Member, Business and Professionals Federation of Hong Kong (BPF) and Executive Committee Member and Treasurer, Servicemen's Guides Association (SGA), an NGO which serves U.S. and international naval personnel visiting HK.
-Previously, Mr. Sun was the President of The American Club in Hong Kong; past Treasurer and Board of Governor, The American Chamber of Commerce in Hong Kong.
+Currently, Leland is Vice Chairman, Hong Kong General Chamber of Commerce (HKGCC); Executive Committee Member and Treasurer, Servicemen’s Guides Association.
+Previously, he was the President of The American Club in Hong Kong; past Treasurer and Board of Governor, The American Chamber of Commerce in Hong Kong.

-Mr. Sun graduated from the UCLA Anderson School of Business with a MBA (Finance) – recipient of the 2017 Outstanding Alumni Service Award and recognized as one of the 100 Most Inspirational Alumni in 2011.
-Mr. Sun is also a Board member of the Fink Center for Finance and UCLA Asia Advisory Council member.
+Leland graduated from the UCLA Anderson School of Business with a MBA (Finance) – recipient of the 2017 Outstanding Alumni Service Award and recognized as one of the 100 Most Inspirational Alumni.
+He is also a Board member of the Fink Center for Finance and UCLA Asia Advisory Council member.